-The Primary Care Pediatric Nurse Practitioner track is directed toward preparing nurse practitioners who will take advanced nursing roles as clinicians, educators, researchers, and leaders in the rapidly changing, evidence-driven health care environment.
+The online Pediatric Primary Care Nurse Practitioner track is directed toward preparing nurse practitioners who will take advanced nursing roles as clinicians, educators, researchers, and leaders in the rapidly changing, evidence-driven health care environment.
 The program emphasizes evidence-based practice, interdisciplinary collaboration, and critical use of evolving technology in the care of children and their families.
-While most pediatric nurse practitioners practice in primary care settings, the continuum of child health care spans the geographic settings of home care, ambulatory care, specialty care practice, urgent care, and rehabilitative care.
-Pediatric nurse practitioners provide advanced nursing care across the continuum of health care services to meet the specialized physiologic and psychologic needs of patients from infancy through adolescence, and have competencies to manage wellchild care as well as complex, acute, and chronic health care conditions within a family-centered health care model.
+While most pediatric nurse practitioners practice in primary care settings, the continuum of child healthcare spans the geographic settings of home care, ambulatory care, specialty care, urgent care, and rehabilitative care.
+Pediatric primary care nurse practitioners provide advanced nursing care across the continuum of healthcare services to meet the specialized physiologic and psychological needs of patients from infancy through adolescence, and have competencies to manage well-child care as well as complex, acute, and chronic healthcare conditions within a family-centered healthcare model.
+Graduates are eligible to sit for the ANCC's Pediatric Primary Care Nurse Practitioner Examination and/or The PNCB's Pediatric Primary Care Nurse Practitioner Examination.